ZhiqingXiao/rl-book/en2023/setup/setupmac.md

 # Set Up Developing Environment

-This article introduces how to set up developing environment in a Macbook (w/o or w/ M chip).
+This article introduces how to set up developing environment in a macOS (w/o or w/ M chip).

 ## Part 1: Minimum Installation